KhOmkar/Timetable-Generation-python/README.md

 - Division info in cell N3
 - Timetable starts from row 7
 - Cell format: "Subject Faculty Classroom"
+- Contains the metadata below the schedule info (Teacher name, course_id, course name, classrooms and venues and the short codes assigned to them)

 ## Output Format